 Founder focus: Beth Noy of Plastic Freedom

 After trying to go plastic-free, and struggling to find products that were totally free from plastic, Beth Noy decided to take things into her own hands.
-It was then, that Plastic Freedom, a totally plastic-free online store, was founded.
-We caught up with Beth to find out how she became inspired, and how she built the business on her own from the ground up.
+It was then that the brilliant Plastic Freedom, a totally plastic-free online store, was founded.

 What was your eureka moment?